super-linter/super-linter/docs/run-linter-locally.md

 - Clone your testing source code to your local environment
 - Install Docker to your local environment
 - Pull the container down
-- Run the container
+- Run the container locally
+- Run the test suite locally
-- Debug/Troubleshoot
+- Troubleshoot

 ## Install Docker to your local machine